QuantEcon/lecture-python-programming.myst/lectures/numba.md

 %time calculate_pi()
 ```

-If we switch of JIT compilation by removing `@njit`, the code takes around
+If we switch offf JIT compilation by removing `@njit`, the code takes around
 150 times as long on our machine.

 So we get a speed gain of 2 orders of magnitude--which is huge--by adding four